cartlogic/maitai/README.md

 Scott Torborg - [Cart Logic](http://www.cartlogic.com)

-Mai Tai is a collection of useful WSGI middlewares for common web configuration needs.
+Mai Tai is a collection of useful WSGI middlewares.
+The goal is to stand alongside the excellent [Paste](http://pythonpaste.org) and [WebOb](http://webob.org) libraries and provide tools that are handy for practical WSGI application administration.

 It is also: